Relintai/pandemonium_engine_docs/getting_started/step_by_step/signals.md

 Custom signals
 --------------

+Note:
-.. note:: This section is a reference on how to define and use your own signals,
+ This section is a reference on how to define and use your own signals,
           and does not build upon the project created in previous lessons.

 You can define custom signals in a script.
 Say, for example, that you want to